msfninja/schedule/README.md

 node --version
 ```

 If this returns an error, or doesn't output anything, it means that either Node.js is not installed, or installed incorrectly.
-Try reinstalling in this case.
+Try reinstalling it in this case.

 ### Npm Modules